nathancarter/ge-lib/to-do-list.md

     * Add to the `.md` doc how to specify whether arrows mean left vs. right multiplication: by default, `cd._right_multiplication` is true; you can set it to false.
-    * Add to the `.md` doc how to specify whether to chunk: by default, `cd.chunk` is undefined; you can set it to an index into the strategy table.
- * Document those features that Cayley diagrams share with Symmetry Objects, such as zoom, line width, etc.
  * Add features to the `CayleyDiagramRenderer` class that support the following features that we support in 3D diagrams in GE.
-Try to do so in a way that is re-usabale for symmetry objects later.
 ```js
 cayleyDiagram.labelSize
 cayleyDiagram.arrowColors
 ```
+ * Support chunking, or document that you don't yet support it.
+    * Add to the `.md` doc how to specify whether to chunk: by default, `cd.chunk` is undefined; you can set it to an index into the strategy table.

 ## Command-line interface